rajansahu713/rajansahu713/README.md

 I love sharing my knowledge through writing, and I explain technical concepts in a way that's easy for everyone to understand, regardless of experience.
 Check out my latest blogs:
 - [Medium Blog: Rajan Sahu](https://rajansahu713.medium.com/)

-**Featured Topics**:
-- Creating millions of fake data entries in PostgreSQL
-- Best practices in API design
-- PostgreSQL optimization with partitioning
-- Disk cache vs. in-memory cache for FastAPI applications
-- Celery with RabbitMQ for background processing

 ### 🌟 Open to Collaborate On
 I’m interested in collaborating on:
 - **Backend development** using Python frameworks such as Django, FastAPI, Flask